Tri-Cities Outdoor Living

 Most Tri-Cities trail guides are written for visitors.
 This one is written for the family that's going to live ten minutes from the trailhead.

 Every tourism blog puts Buntzen Lake at the top.
 It's a fine hike.
 It's also the most photographed, which means summer Saturdays it's a parking problem rather than a trail.
-That's not a criticism of Buntzen — it's the reality of living near a trail that's on everyone's Instagram list.
-The better question is which trails you'll actually use on a Tuesday evening in November.
-That depends on which side of the Tri-Cities you live on.
+The better question is which trails you'll actually use on a Tuesday evening in November — and that depends on which side of the Tri-Cities you live on.

 The practical takeaway: the right neighbourhood for your family is the one where the trail you'll actually use is ten minutes from the front door.
-If you're looking at a home and an agent mentions "access to nature" without naming the closest trailhead and how far it is, ask which one they have in mind.
-The specific answer is usually more useful than the phrase.
+If a listing agent mentions "access to nature" without naming the closest trailhead and how far it is, ask which one they mean.
+The specific answer is the useful one.

 Also read Brewers Row — Port Moody Belcarra walks Book a Strategy Call with Craig Coquitlam real estate guide